Actinarium/Rhythm/README.md

 ## Setup

+The most definitive guide so far is the [sample source][samplesrc], particularly the configuration [here][appsrc].
+While a better guide is being prepared, enjoy thoroughly documented code :stuck_out_tongue:

 ### Get Rhythm

 The easiest way to include Rhythm is to add a dependency in your `build.gradle` file: